rosendopili/PassportChallenge/README.md

 # Passport Challenge

 Are you ready to travel around the Microsoft universe?
-Complete the following three (3) activities to receive a TechTogether sticker pack and digital certificate!
+Complete the following three (3) activities to receive a digital certificate!

 Submit your entry here once you're done with all the activities: <a href="https://hackp.ac/microsoft-challenge-submit">https://hackp.ac/microsoft-challenge-submit</a>